-Making my way downstairs, where the taxi is waiting and we pile in; arriving 15 minutes later close to the tarmac by the Sea.
+I made my way downstairs, where the taxi was waiting.
+We pile in; arriving 15 minutes later close to the tarmac by the sea.
 Paperwork gets handled inside and soon we are walking out on the steaming hot concrete.
 It is a humid and hot morning in Key West.
 The Florida Keys do not end here at the end of Highway 1, but from here starts a chain of islands that continues further for another 70 miles.
 That is where we are headed: out to Fort Jefferson on Dry Tortuga.
 Fort Jefferson is now a part of the Dry Tortugas National Park Florida, which encompasses seven small islands.

 I climb in and take the archaic chair that is to be mine for the next 35 minutes.
 My stomach feels tied in knots, it may be hunger pains, but most likely it is just anticipation of the flight on this tiny seaplane.
 I put my headset on and listen to some 70’s rock as the pilot fires up the engine and we take flight.
 Soon enough we are soaring over the turquoise blue waters with our pilot buzzing in our ears.

 We fly out past an area known as “The Flats”, it is shallow, at 3-5 feet for the next 20 miles.
 This makes it easy to spot sea life from above.
 We fly for about 10 miles or so, seeing tiny Ballast Island.
 It is known for its scene in the James Bond thriller Licensed to Kill.
 Pretty cool that it is the only privately held island within the Key West Wild Life Refuge owned by Mr. Wolkowski, named in the movie.
 He has it up for sale if you have a cool 15.8 Million.